What is EMV®?

 - Contactless EMV cards

-- Mobile EMV
+- Mobile EMV technology

-- Wearable EMV
+- Wearable EMV technology

-What Does EMV Mean for Gas Stations?
+What Does Credit Card Chip Technology Mean for Gas Stations?

 Visa and Mastercard are requiring gas stations make the switch from magnetic strip card readers to EMV readers at pumps by October 2020.
-Gas station operators who don't meet the deadline may incur penalties, with liability for fraudulent charges transferring from financial institutions to station owners.
+Gas station operators that don't meet the deadline may incur penalties, with liability for fraudulent charges transferring from financial institutions to station owners.

-- Greater security
+- Greater security and enhanced fraud protection

 - Peace of mind for patrons that their data will stay secure